 We read (and write) about grief, about trauma (both individual and collective), about mental illness, about social justice, about dismantling the patriarchy, white supremacy, homophobia, Islamophobia, and transphobia, about gardening and baking and parenting and sex and working and myth and healing, about love and joy and rage and sorrow and despair and hope and life in all their mess and muck and beauty.
 We’re looking for writing and art with clear, strong voice and craft.
 We dig inherited and organic forms, experimental works, free verse, mixed media & genre, collaborations, what can we say – we’re open.

 If something in here strikes a chord with you, hit us up.
-We’re now accepting submissions for our first issue, slated for June 2019, and would be honored to spend time with your work.
+We’re accepting submissions and would be honored to spend time with your work.